 MANO.
 These VNFs obviously, receive data from the field devices through standard network interfaces.
 The VNFs at the network between the IoT GW and the backend cloud can be virtual switches.
 Moreover, VNFs can be deployed at the backend cloud level.
 For instance, the SEMIoTICS component "GUI" is a VNF in use case 3.
 Therefore, NFV has an interface northbound with SEMIoTICS components, at the SEMIoTICS application orchestration layer, which is implemented via the Os-Ma-Nfvo endpoint (refer to Figure 1).
+In fact, in section 4.3.3 we provide the implementation of this northbound bound interface by means of REST APIs.
+It permits the interaction between the NFV MANO and the Pattern Orchestrator.
 Last, but not least, NFV has an interface westbound with the SEMIoTICS SDN Controller (SSC) through the "VIM connector" component.
 This interaction allows to provide data flow paths with the required networking resources among different points of presence, e.g. between the IoT GW, the backend cloud and the virtual switches that connect the IoT GW and the backend cloud.

 In order to exemplify more clearly the interaction, that we described above, between the NFV MANO and the rest of NFV components we present Figure 3.
-Namely, on the one hand, we exemplify the interaction between the SEMIoTICS pattern orchestrator and the NFV MANO.
+Namely, on the one hand, we exemplify the interaction between the SEMIOTICS Pattern Orchestrator and the NFV MANO.
 The former requests the latter to instantiate VNFs in the NFVI with given KPIs.
 Moreover, we show how the NFV Orchestrator triggers the VIM to allocate virtual resources for the VNF instantiation at the possible points of presence of the NFVI, e.g. at the IoT GW or at a network node.
 In this regard, the VIM and SSC interact to allocate networking resources with the necessary QoS requirements.
 Finally, the VNFs embedding SEMIoTICS components are deployed on top of the NFVI leveraging virtual resources of it.

-Also related to the last paragraph, in section 4.2 we provide a dynamic sequence diagram that exemplifies how any of the above mentioned VNFs, consisting of SEMIoTICS components, are instantiated in the NFVI upon the request of the pattern orchestrator.
-Moreover, the pattern orchestrator specifies, to the NFV MANO, the KPIs associated to the VNFs.
+Also related to the last paragraph, in section 4.3 we provide a dynamic sequence diagram that exemplifies how any of the above mentioned VNFs, consisting of SEMIoTICS components, are instantiated in the NFVI upon the request of the Pattern Orchestrator.
+Moreover, the Pattern Orchestrator specifies, to the NFV MANO, the KPIs associated to the VNFs.

-2.4 Validation: Task objectives, KPIs and D3.2
+2.4 Validation: Task objectives, KPIs and D3.8